 Best Door County Hotels & Campgrounds

-The county offers a range of accommodations, including hotels, B&Bs, cottages, and campgrounds (some seasonal, a few year-round).
+The Door County offers a range of family-friendly accommodations, including hotels, B&Bs, cottages, and campgrounds (some seasonal, a few year-round).

 The tiny community of Fish Creek is a little-known gem of Door County just north of Sturgeon Bay bordering Door County’s most impressive green space, Peninsula State Park.